Ghost Plant Care

 3 Things you shouldn’t do to your Ghost Plant

-1. The plant has brittle stems so moving the plant around frequently can cause the stems of break off and potentially damage the plant so try to handle with care when you are moving or repotting.
+1. The plant has brittle stems so moving the plant around frequently can cause the stems to break off and potentially damage the plant so try to handle it with care when you are moving or repotting.